 Lastly, we have rewards and VIP offer emails.

 You can integrate your emails with your loyalty rewards program of choice to seamlessly manage to keep your best customers informed about their rewards and to keep them coming back for more.

-does it. does it.
+TOMs shoes does it.
+Starbucks does it.